JohanBellander/CdaCLI/src/constraints/core/test-coverage-contracts.md

 PURPOSE
 Tie architecture layers to matching test suites so every critical module has the correct test counterpart (unit for domain, integration for app/infra, interaction for UI).

+For every contract module (Zod schemas, DTO contracts, validators):
+- Create at least one mirrored test file that directly imports the contract exports.
+- Write **two** concrete examples: one valid payload that must pass and one invalid payload that must fail with meaningful assertions.
+- Treat placeholder tests (`expect(true).toBe(true)`) or suites that never touch the contract as violations�?"they do **not** satisfy this constraint.

 CRITICAL TEST CREATION GUIDE:

 ✅ DOMAIN TEST EXAMPLE (tests/domain/contacts/contact.test.ts):